smcclatchy/results-reproducibility/episodes/case-studies.Rmd

 hippocampal volume between the MCI and control groups.

-![heatmap of expression values](./fig/boxplots.png) Smith, K. Z., et al. (2023).
+![heatmap of expression values](./fig/boxplots.png)

+Smith, K. Z., et al. (2023).
 Hippocampal volume loss in mild cognitive impairment. _Science Progress_, 3(14), 37-53.

 A t-test gave a p-value of less than 0.05 to reject the null hypothesis of no difference in means between the two groups.
+The boxplots appear to back up this assertion.

-Use the [R script](./code/t_test.R) and the [data](./data/small_sample_data.csv) to reproduce the boxplot and t-test.
+1. Use the [R script](./code/t_test.R) and the [data](./data/small_sample_data.csv) to reproduce the boxplot and t-test.

-1. Create a scatterplot of the data by group to get further insight.
+2. Create a scatterplot of the data by group to get further insight.
 You can also look at the entire dataset to get a sense of it.

-2. Calculate the effect size between the two groups.
+3. Calculate the effect size between the two groups.

 ```r
 # Estimate effect size (Cohen's d for hippocampal volume)